YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 DBCNTRLERR, Database file xxxx: control error suspected but not found

-Run Time Error: This indicates that GT.M detected the possibility of damage to database cache structures and performed a cache verification and rebuild, but found no evidence of damage.
+Run Time Error: This indicates that YottaDB detected the possibility of damage to database cache structures and performed a cache verification and rebuild, but found no evidence of damage.

 Action: Verify that there are no locked or runaway processes.
 Check disk loads for evidence of resource constraints.